fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 # macOS setup

-In Fleet you can customize the first time macOS setup experience for your end users.
+In Fleet, you can customize the first-time macOS setup experience for your end users.

-You can require end users to authenticate with your identity provider (IdP) and agree to and end user license agreement (EULA) before they can use their new Mac.
+You can require end users to authenticate with your identity provider (IdP) and agree to an end user license agreement (EULA) before they can use their new Mac.

 You can customize the macOS Setup Assistant and choose to show or hide specific panes.